dragonworx/mp3-stamp/README.md

 You can also pick a cover file if any are present.
 It will then create a template config from the same mp3 filename.
 You can open the file for edit to refine the tag data, and delete any unused tags you, or just leave them `null`.

+You also have the option of applying the new data straight to mp3 file, if you don't need anymore editing.

-You can of course manually create the file and write the data you need (according to the schema described later).
+You can of course manually create and edit the file and write the data you need (according to the schema described later).

 **NOTE: If you are manually creating the config file then you must ensure the filename is the same as the mp3, but with a `.json` extension.
 The tool uses this convention to find files.**